RaminVali/deploying-ai/01_materials/slides/Ramin_notes.md

 However, if you run the same thing on two different machines, you might face different outputs bc of low-level computation differences (rounding, floating-point precision... in the GPU calculations w/ matrices)

 how Retrieval-Augmented Generation (RAG) changes the probability of a model?
 Usually, RAG methods feed additional context to the model, which can change the probability distribution of the output

+Syncing fork

+1 - Sync on GitHub (your forked repo)
+2 - Do a git pull in your local repo git pull origin main - in the same directory on your local machine